Yiannis128/Yiannis128/articles/godot-asteroids-01.md

 We will now create our a character that can shoot bullets and break those meteors that we have placed.
-Create a new folder in the _FileSystem_ called _objects_.
-Our player will indeed be a node, the player node will have some behavior attached to it that will allow it to be controlled by us.
+Create a new folder in the _FileSystem_ called "objects".
+Our player will be a node, the player node will have some behavior attached to it that will allow it to be controlled by us.
 We will save the player and behavior as a separate scene inside of the objects folder.
 It is worth noting that scenes are nodes that are saved into the file system.

 At the top left menu of the editor window, click `Scenes->New Scene`.
 A new tab in our viewport will have appeared now.
 This tab shows an empty scene similar to how the viewport was before we created the _Main_ scene and saved it.

 Click on the _2D Scene_ button in the _Scene_ panel to create another _Node2D_ which are the basic building blocks of a 2D game.
-Rename the node to _Player_.
+Rename the node to "Player".
 We will now add the _playerShip1_blue.png_ sprite that we have imported previously as a child _Sprite2D_ node to the root _Node2D_ node.
 This can be done by dragging the sprite from the _FileSystem_ to the viewport like before.